mariten/www-jeff/README.md

 * Cache raw results from Flickr API for 24 hours, as my Flickr photosets are not updated more than once a day

 #### Soft Rewrite Rules
-All processing of the URL path and subsequent rewrite rules are handled by the top-level [index.php](www/index.php), with just a [single Apache-side rewrite rule](www/.htaccess).
+All processing of the URL path and subsequent rewrite rules are handled by the top-level [index.php](www/index.php), with just a [few Apache-side rewrite rules](www/.htaccess).
 This rule imply forwards the entire URL path and query string to PHP, where parsing and validation can be handled more programatically.

 #### Simple MVC
 Top-level controller handles all page requests and based on URL path (passed as `url_path`) decides which page controller to employ.